bbkanev/Project_2_SS24/README.md

     Option2: Berlin
     Points: 5
     ```
-8. Publish the test by clicking the publish button.
+8. Go back to the home and publish the test by clicking the publish button.
 9. Log out and register a new user.
     ```
     http://127.0.0.1/logout